aws-samples/alphafold-protein-structure-prediction-with-frontend-app/README.md

 ### 7. Clean up

-- When you are done trying out this application, remove the resource to avoid incurring additional costs.
+- When you are done trying out this sample, remove the resource to avoid incurring additional costs.

 - First, delete your ParallelCluster cluster.
   ```sh